 He raised a single eyebrow at her, his smile lopsided.
 “We’ll just have to wait and see about that.”

-My Novel will be Live on Amazon Soon!
+My Novel is Finally Live on Amazon!